AivarasCer/blackjack/README.md

-# blackjack
+# Blackjack
-Blackjack card game.
+My version of Blackjack card game by Al Sweigart.